-The basic course on civilian crisis management is the first step in a training path to civilian crisis management missions and a pre-requisite for Finnish expertise to be deployed.
+The basic course on civilian crisis management (BCCCM) is the first step in a training path to civilian crisis management missions and a pre-requisite for Finnish experts to be deployed.
 The course provides participants with the basic skills and knowledge required independent of the specific function they will fulfil in international peace missions.
 Because most Finnish experts are seconded to EU missions, the course focuses on the EU’s civilian crisis management activities.
 However, all subjects and skills taught during the course are relevant also in OSCE, UN and other missions.
+The course includes a Hostile Environment Awareness Training (HEAT), an intensive module aimed at professionals to deal effectively with high-risk and emergency situations while deployed in hostile environments abroad; a prerequisite for high risk missions.
 A sample course program is available here.

 - have the ability to analyse the causes and consequences of conflict, and identify relevant actors;

-- understand the central processes that the international community facilitates, including the promotion of respect for human rights, rule of law and democratisation through executive missions, monitoring, mentoring, advising, training and capacity building;
+- understand the central processes that the international community facilitates, including the promotion of respect for human rights, the rule of law and democratisation through executive missions, monitoring, mentoring, advising, training and capacity building;

 - gain increased knowledge of different actors in the field and the importance of comprehensive crisis management;

-- be able to recognise relevant threats towards safety and security in a mission environment and utilise various tools to promote security; and
+- be able to recognise relevant threats towards safety and security in a mission environment and utilise various tools for promoting security; and

 - obtain basic first aid, navigation and radio communication skills.

 If you want to know more about civilian crisis management and have a sneak peak to the basic courses, see CMC Finland’s YouTube video.